-This is the first loaf in 2 years that came out just like "real bread"!
-What a thrill it is to have soft, moist, tender Gluten Free bread!!
+This is the first gluten free loaf in 2 years that came out just like "real bread"!
+What a thrill it is to have soft, moist, tender Gluten Free bread from my bread machine!

 It smells and tastes amazing, with a thin crisp crust and a tender holey texture.
 The flavor is great but it still had a tiny bit of yeasty tangy flavor ( I guess that happens when some yeasts react to the Gluten Free flours) so I ordered a new yeast called SAF Instant Yeast ( check it out by clicking the link)